For a little insight into this wonderfully exciting and varied Greece, We have put together some Unknown Facts about Greece. Have fun while reading.

 7. Spitting against misfortune

+Here is one of the, not so drooling Unknown Facts about Greece.
 A threefold ftou, ftou, ftou is spat against those who tell of a misfortune.
 It is not so much a spit in the literal sense, but rather a kind of blow.
-The aim is to drive away from the devil and evil spirits and thus keep evil away from itself.
+The aim is to drive away the devil and evil spirits and thus keep evil away from itself.

 Spitting is more like a compliment.
 Even if a person is especially beautiful, the spitting is supposed to cause envy and evil spirits to turn away from the person.